Blair William & Co. IL Sells 4,328 Shares of Johnson Controls International plc (NYSE:JCI)

 Blair William & Co.
-IL lessened its holdings in Johnson Controls International plc (NYSE:JCI) by 15.2% in the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+IL decreased its position in shares of Johnson Controls International plc (NYSE:JCI) by 15.2% in the 4th quarter, according to the company in its most recent 13F filing with the SEC.
 The fund owned 24,117 shares of the company’s stock after selling 4,328 shares during the quarter.
 Blair William & Co.
-IL’s holdings in Johnson Controls International were worth $1,124,000 at the end of the most recent reporting period.
+IL’s holdings in Johnson Controls International were worth $1,124,000 as of its most recent SEC filing.

-A number of other hedge funds and other institutional investors have also modified their holdings of JCI.
-Global Retirement Partners LLC raised its holdings in Johnson Controls International by 9.2% during the 4th quarter.
-Global Retirement Partners LLC now owns 2,459 shares of the company’s stock worth $115,000 after purchasing an additional 208 shares during the last quarter.
-Cordatus Wealth Management LLC raised its holdings in Johnson Controls International by 1.3% during the 4th quarter.
-Cordatus Wealth Management LLC now owns 17,868 shares of the company’s stock worth $832,000 after purchasing an additional 227 shares during the last quarter.
-Smithfield Trust Co. raised its holdings in Johnson Controls International by 4.4% during the 3rd quarter.
-Smithfield Trust Co. now owns 6,412 shares of the company’s stock worth $262,000 after purchasing an additional 269 shares during the last quarter.
-Signaturefd LLC raised its holdings in Johnson Controls International by 7.7% during the 3rd quarter.
-Signaturefd LLC now owns 4,016 shares of the company’s stock worth $164,000 after purchasing an additional 286 shares during the last quarter.
-Finally, John G Ullman & Associates Inc. raised its holdings in Johnson Controls International by 4.2% during the 4th quarter.
-John G Ullman & Associates Inc. now owns 7,500 shares of the company’s stock worth $349,000 after purchasing an additional 300 shares during the last quarter.
-Institutional investors and hedge funds own 89.61% of the company’s stock.
+A number of other institutional investors have also recently added to or reduced their stakes in JCI.
+NEXT Financial Group Inc bought a new position in Johnson Controls International during the 3rd quarter worth approximately $26,000.
+Horan Capital Advisors LLC. bought a new position in Johnson Controls International during the 3rd quarter worth approximately $27,000.
+Baron Financial Group LLC bought a new position in Johnson Controls International during the 3rd quarter worth approximately $28,000.
+Lenox Wealth Advisors LLC raised its holdings in Johnson Controls International by 209.6% during the 4th quarter.
+Lenox Wealth Advisors LLC now owns 610 shares of the company’s stock worth $28,000 after purchasing an additional 413 shares during the last quarter.
+Finally, Capstone Triton Financial Group LLC bought a new position in Johnson Controls International during the 4th quarter worth approximately $29,000.
+Hedge funds and other institutional investors own 89.61% of the company’s stock.

 Several research firms have issued reports on JCI.
-Deutsche Bank Aktiengesellschaft lowered shares of Johnson Controls International from a “buy” rating to a “hold” rating in a report on Monday, December 14th.
-Atlantic Securities upgraded shares of Johnson Controls International from a “neutral” rating to an “overweight” rating and set a $56.00 price objective for the company in a research note on Wednesday, December 9th.
+Credit Suisse Group raised their price target on shares of Johnson Controls International from $55.00 to $60.00 in a report on Thursday, February 18th.
+Deutsche Bank Aktiengesellschaft lowered shares of Johnson Controls International from a “buy” rating to a “hold” rating in a research note on Monday, December 14th.
 Morgan Stanley lifted their price objective on shares of Johnson Controls International from $48.00 to $52.00 and gave the company an “equal weight” rating in a research note on Sunday, January 31st.
-HSBC lowered shares of Johnson Controls International from a “buy” rating to a “hold” rating and set a $52.00 price objective for the company. in a research note on Monday, January 11th.
-Finally, Barclays lifted their price objective on shares of Johnson Controls International from $42.00 to $56.00 and gave the company an “equal weight” rating in a research note on Thursday, February 25th.
-Ten investment analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company.
-Johnson Controls International has an average rating of “Buy” and an average target price of $46.10.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lowered shares of Johnson Controls International from a “buy” rating to a “neutral” rating and set a $51.00 price objective for the company. in a research note on Monday, December 14th.
+Finally, Smith Barney Citigroup lowered shares of Johnson Controls International from a “buy” rating to a “neutral” rating and set a $51.00 price objective for the company. in a research note on Monday, December 14th.
+Ten research analysts have rated the stock with a hold rating and eleven have issued a buy rating to the stock.
+The company presently has a consensus rating of “Buy” and a consensus target price of $46.10.

 JCI opened at $57.45 on Wednesday.
 The company has a debt-to-equity ratio of 0.41, a current ratio of 1.22 and a quick ratio of 1.00.
 The company has a market capitalization of $41.34 billion, a price-to-earnings ratio of 67.59, a P/E/G ratio of 2.64 and a beta of 1.00.
 The firm’s fifty day moving average price is $52.73 and its two-hundred day moving average price is $45.99.
 Johnson Controls International plc has a 1 year low of $22.77 and a 1 year high of $57.58.